davidwisch/physicscode/site/involved/index.markdown

 Use *CTRL-C* to end this jekyll process.

+**NOTE:** You should read the [Style Guide](/involved/style.html) before chancing any part of the site to make sure taht your changes will be allowed.

 **NOTE:** *Physicscode* uses some custom plugins to extend the native capabilities of Jekyll and some Javascript to change the default behavior of links generated in Markdown.
-Read about these on the [style](involved/style.html#plugins) page.
+Read about these on the [style](/involved/style.html#plugins) page.

 <a name="hacking"></a>
 ## Hacking the Code